Zip-lining, one of the many activities during this course

 Q: What are the "Facilities?"

 A: This is a rustic outdoor event but we will take care of your "creature comforts."
-We have a "2-hole/ outdoors" men's latrine, 6 portable restrooms (Port-a-pots) and an outdoor sink for washing hands and brushing teeth.
-We will have 3 outdoor propane-powered showers.
-You can also use the showers at the Church camp less than a mile away (see Lodging page).
+We have a "2-hole/ outdoors" men's latrine, 2 portable restrooms (Port-a-pots) and an outdoor sink for washing hands and brushing teeth.
+Outdoor showers will be available.
 We will also have a hose available for anyone wanting to do a quick "military shower."
 We also have a water fountain to fill up your Nalgene.

 Q: Is the weekend physically challenging?